pywizard2025-wq/Portfolio/README.md

 # Portfolio
-This is just a simple portfolio of mine by using only html
+This is just a simple portfolio of mine with just hyml,css,js